Urban Forestry Catastrophic Storm Grants

 This grant is for tree repair, removal or replacement within urban areas following a catastrophic storm event for which the governor has declared a state of emergency under s.
 323.10, Wis.
 Stats.
 A catastrophic storm means damage to urban forests caused by snow, ice, hail, wind or tornado.
 Catastrophic storm does not include insect infestation or disease, forest fire, drought or water saturation due to flooding.

-Contact your Wisconsin Emergency Management representative for all other disaster assistance.
+Contact your Wisconsin Emergency Management representative for all other disaster assistance including the Wisconsin Disaster Fund (WDF).
+WDF applications must be submitted within 72 hours of an incident.

 Grants range from $4,000 to $50,000.
 For this grant program, no local share (also called match) is required.